Christian Arroyo Player Props: Red Sox vs. Cubs

 Christian Arroyo At The Plate

-- Arroyo is hitting .259 with 14 doubles, three home runs and seven walks.
+- Arroyo has 15 doubles, three home runs and seven walks while hitting .259.

-- Arroyo enters this game on a six-game hitting streak.
-During his last outings, he's hitting .471.
+- Arroyo will look to extend his seven-game hitting streak.
+He's batting .412 over the course of his last games.

-- Arroyo has had an RBI in 14 games this season (28.0%), including five multi-RBI outings (10.0%).
-He has also driven home three or more of his team's runs in one contest.
+- In 14 games this year (27.5%), Arroyo has picked up an RBI, and in five of those games (9.8%) he had two or more.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.